 What Are the Best Competitive Battlecard Examples?

-The "We Win When / We Lose When" battlecard.
+- The "We Win When / We Lose When" battlecard.
 Honest positioning that tells reps where to fight and where to walk away.
 "We win when the team is under 100 users and values ease of setup over feature depth."
 "We lose when the prospect needs full sandbox environments for complex multi-module products."
 This honesty builds rep trust in the battlecard, which drives adoption.

-The "Feature Comparison" battlecard.
+- The "Feature Comparison" battlecard.
 Side-by-side feature matrix with your product and 2-3 key competitors.
 The trap: making it a pure feature list where you check every box and the competitor doesn't.
 Reps see through this immediately and stop trusting the battlecard.
 The fix: include honest areas where the competitor is stronger, paired with the reframe for why your approach is better for your ICP.

 How Do You Build Battlecards That Reps Actually Use?

-Accessible inside the rep's workflow.
+- Accessible inside the rep's workflow.
 Battlecards stored in a shared drive get opened once during training and never again.
 Battlecards embedded in the CRM (Salesforce, HubSpot), the sales engagement tool (Outreach, Salesloft), or Slack get used during actual deals.
 The battlecard needs to live where the rep already works.

-How to Gather Competitive Intelligence for Battlecards
+How Do You Gather Competitive Intelligence for Battlecards?

 Knowing how to gather competitive intelligence is what separates battlecards that reflect reality from battlecards that reflect assumptions.
 The competitive intelligence process that feeds effective battlecards comes from four sources, weighted by reliability: